Atyzze/relational_reality/README.md

 and there's enhance.py too of course

-modify engine.py to play with the physics, don't need to be able to read code, but English, yes, will eventually document every single parameter its full phase range where stable emergent geometry still self organizes & heals its universal web of connections (the entire graph)
+modify engine.py to play with the physics, don't need to be able to read code, but English, yes, will eventually document every single parameter its full phase range where all the emergent geometry remains visible

 this is evidently a work in progresSs—~𓆙𓂀